The Campaign to Save the EMD Cinema

-Representatives from the McGuffin Film Society and Waltham Forest Cinema Trust spoke alongside Stella Creasy MP and individual local councillors and residents in support of the EMD’s revival while the church leaders delivered an angry defence of their scheme.
+Representatives from the McGuffin Film Society and Waltham Forest Cinema Trust spoke alongside Stella Creasy MP in support of the EMD’s revival while the church leaders delivered an angry defence of their scheme.

 At the end of the meeting, the planning committee voted to reject UCKG’s proposals.
 The decision was unanimous and supported by all political parties.